Timothy Woods

 Is Craving Meat a Sign of Anemia?

-Craving meat can be a sign of anemia as it’s brought about by the onset of iron deficiency.
-There are other reasons why you crave red meat besides anemia, including B vitamins and zinc deficiencies.
+Craving meat can be a sign of anemia, which is results from iron deficiency.
+There are other reasons you crave red meat besides anemia, including B vitamins and zinc deficiencies.

 References: